Revolutionary Association of the Women of Afghanistan: Early activities

-RAWA after the 2001 invasion
+Following the 2001 invasion

-RAWA is highly critical of the NATO intervention that began in 2001, because of the high rate of casualties among the civilian population.
-The organization went so far as to threaten to sue United States government for unauthorized use of four photos from their website that were used in propaganda handbills dropped on various cities in Afghanistan during the 2001-2021 United States Military Presence in Afghanistan.
+RAWA was highly critical of the NATO intervention that began in 2001 because of the high rate of casualties among the civilian population.
+In 2001, the organization went so far as to threaten to sue United States government for unauthorized use of four photos from their website that were used in propaganda handbills dropped on various cities in Afghanistan during the 2001–2021 United States military presence.

 After the defeat of the Taliban government, RAWA warned that the NATO-allied Afghan forces were just as fundamentalist and dangerous as the Taliban.
-They charge that the government led by President Hamid Karzai lacked support in most areas of Afghanistan, and that fundamentalists are enforcing laws unfairly treating women as they were under the Taliban.
-These claims are supported by media reports about the Herat government of Ismail Khan, who has created a Committee for the Propagation of Virtue and the Prevention of Vice that forces women to obey strict dress and behavior codes, as well as many reports by Human Rights Watch.
-One report released by Human Rights Watch in 2012 describes a situation where women are punished by the judicial system for attempting to escape from domestic abuse and also occasionally for being victims of rape.
-It says that Karzai is "[u]nwilling or unable to take a consistent line against conservative forces within the country," and that the lack of improvement in the plight of women in Afghanistan after ten years is "shocking."
+They charged that the government led by President Hamid Karzai lacked support in most areas of Afghanistan, and that fundamentalists were enforcing laws unfairly treating women as they were under the Taliban.
+These claims were supported by media reports about the Herat government of Ismail Khan, who created a Committee for the Propagation of Virtue and the Prevention of Vice that forced women to obey strict dress and behavior codes, as well as many reports by Human Rights Watch.
+One report released by Human Rights Watch (HRW) in 2012 described a situation where women were punished by the judicial system for attempting to escape from domestic abuse and also occasionally for being victims of rape.
+HRW stated that Karzai wass "[u]nwilling or unable to take a consistent line against conservative forces within the country," and that the lack of improvement in the plight of women in Afghanistan after ten years was "shocking."

-Recent activities
+Activities during the Islamic Republic

-RAWA collects funds to support hospitals, schools and orphanages and still run many projects in Pakistan and Afghanistan, including a project in conjunction with CharityHelp.org for orphan sponsorships.
+RAWA collects funds to support hospitals, schools and orphanages and still runs many projects in Pakistan and Afghanistan, including a project in conjunction with CharityHelp.org for orphan sponsorships.
 In 2020 RAWA restarted its mission inside Afghanistan and organized some of its events in Kabul.
 They have held events annually on International Women's Day since 2006.

 On October 7, 2006, the Afghan Women's Mission (AWM) organized a fund-raising event for RAWA in Los Angeles, California.
 Eve Ensler was the chief guest and radio host Sonali Kolhatkar and Zoya, a member of RAWA, were among the speakers.
 "Zoya" is a pseudonym for an active member of RAWA's Foreign Committee who has traveled to many countries, including the United States, Spain and Germany.
 In 2003, she received international acclaim for her biography Zoya’s Story - An Afghan Woman's Battle for Freedom.
 In June 2008, Zoya testified to the Human Rights Commission of the German Parliament (Bundestag) to persuade the German government to withdraw its troops from Afghanistan.

 In February 2012, the group commemorated the 25th anniversary of the death of RAWA founder Meena Keshwar Kamal with a gathering of women in Kabul.

+Under the Taliban

 Following the American and coalition exit from Afghanistan in August 2021, the Taliban swiftly regained control of the country.
 The new regime reinstituted an old policy of denying women and girls access to schooling.
 RAWA has operated secret schools for women to subvert this policy.